awsdocs/amazon-ec2-user-guide/doc_source/create-instance-store-ami.md

    ubuntu:~$ aws ec2 register-image --image-location my-s3-bucket/bundle_folder/bundle_name/image.manifest.xml --name AMI_name --virtualization-type hvm
    ```
 **Important**
-If you previously specified a region for the [ec2\-upload\-bundle](ami-tools-commands.md#ami-upload-bundle) command, specify that region again for this command\.
+If you previously specified a Region for the [ec2\-upload\-bundle](ami-tools-commands.md#ami-upload-bundle) command, specify that Region again for this command\.

 1. \[Ubuntu 14\.04 and later\] Uncomment the EFI entry in `/etc/fstab`; otherwise, your running instance will not be able to reboot\.